ForwarD-NerN/AntiShadowPatch/README.md

 **AntiShadowPatch** is a mod that aims to reimplement bugs that Mojang patched without any mention in the changelogs(shadow patched).

-The extra features that won't be included in this mod will be included in [NotSoShadowExtras](https://modrinth.com/mod/notsoshadowextras) (like **updateSuppressionCrashFix** and
+Extra features that won't be included in this mod will be included in [NotSoShadowExtras](https://modrinth.com/mod/notsoshadowextras) (like **updateSuppressionCrashFix** and
 **disableLightRecalculation**)

 ## The list of features(as of 1.0.9)